nikitavoloboev/data/open-source/open-source.md

 # [Open Source](https://opensource.guide)

-The key to success in Open Source lies in understanding that it's not just about software, it's about the people.
+The key to success in open source lies in understanding that it's not just about software, it's about the people (great and clear communication with proper documentation).

+Dan has great tips on what it means to be [high quality software maintainers](https://twitter.com/dan_abramov/status/1463718359262973953).

 ## Nice contributing pages